KCFindstr/lIIl/README.md

 #### Exceptional Performance

-We have verified that lIIl's performance is much more remarkable than other commonly used languages, such as POOOOn, JOOa, O++, etc. (censored to avoid hate from their crazy fans)
+I have verified that lIIl's performance is much more remarkable than other commonly used languages, such as POOOOn, JOOa, O++, etc. (censored to avoid hate from their crazy fans)

 <img src="dev/images/performance_benchmark.png" width="600">